challenge-project/challenge-doc/making-your-first-modification.md

 ***
 ```

-We get an array of checkpoints which we can now use to scroll through and rotate.
+We get an array of checkpoints that we can now use to scroll through and rotate.
 To do so, we use `foreach`.

 ```php
 ***Main***